-In addition, offer microlearnings in EVERY meeting.
+Also, offer micro learnings in EVERY meeting.
 5-10 minutes are enough to learn something new.
-The transfer works if the colleagues immediately implement what they have learned – make it a habbit!
+The transfer works if the colleagues immediately implement what they have learned – make it a habit!
 Ideally, you will have a collection of regularly occurring challenges and suitable solutions ready (e.g. Reverse Mentoring Cards).

 “The secret of getting ahead is getting started.
 The secret to getting started is breaking your complex overwhelming tasks into small manageable tasks and then starting on the first one.”
 (Keller & Papasan, The One Thing)